dp2292/CP03-Data-Alchemists/README.md

 4. `first_inning_score`: The average score in the first inning at the venue across all matches.
 5. `second_inning_score`: The average score in the second inning at the venue across all matches.

+J. updatedTable.csv: points table, but updated after some matches (>32 matches played).

+K. semis_winner.csv: 2 winners of semi finals were stored in this file.

+Apart from this, we scrapped batsman and bowler stats for previous world cups and this world cup for visualizations and EDA.
+We used the best fitting data for making predictions via trial and error method and whatever that felt logical at the moment.
+For more information on the choices made on data, read comments and notes in the notebooks for the model!

 ## Objectives